Services & Resources

 We also provide real-time PCR services by utilizing Applied Biosystems (ABI) 7500 FAST, ABI 7900HT, and BioRad CFX96.
 We support both SybrGreen and TaqMan reaction chemistries.
 Our 7900HT system is equipped with both 96- and 384-well blocks to facilitate high-throughput analysis.
 Applications include quantitative gene expression analysis, pathogen detection/quantification, and allelic discrimination (SNP detection).
 Our walk-up self service on the AB 7500 FAST allows researchers to set-up and run their own plates, but not purchase their own machine.
 The QUANTSTUDIO 3d DPCR SYSTEM allows customer to do absolute quantification, rare allele detection, quantification using TaqMan SNP array, and CNV (Copy Number Variation) in a more sensitive, specific, and precise way.

 The NextGen DNA Sequencing core at the Interdisciplinary Center for Biotechnology Research (ICBR) provides researchers with quality, massively parallel, high-throughput sequencing data using the most current instrumentation, at a reasonable cost.
-We currently support the most popular platforms: LifeTech (Fisher Scientific) Ion Torrent PGM and Ion Proton systems, Illumina NextSeq500 and MiSeq (as well as HiSeq through third-party providers), and the Pacific Biosciences SMRT system.
+We currently support the most popular platforms: Illumina NextSeq500 and MiSeq, HiSeq3000 and the Pacific Biosciences SEQUEL system.
 Together, these instruments cover a broad range of powerful applications, thus allowing biologists to investigate and obtain answers to questions that were not attainable until recently.
 Our free consultation services aim to help researchers navigate through the complex matrix of experimental options represented by the available sequencing technologies.
 Some of these important considerations include: read length, error rate, predominant type of error, data output/run, speed, cost, etc. The ever-broadening range of applications include (but are not limited to) de novo sequencing of whole genomes, targeted sequencing, transcriptome sequencing (RNA-seq), chromatin immunoprecipitation (ChIP) sequencing, methylation analysis, and metagenomics.

-The core also provides a variety of services related to Biomarker Discovery, such as protein abundance analysis using gel-based 2 -D Fluorescence Difference Gel Electrophoresis (2-D DIGE); protein separation using 1-D or regular 2-D gel electrophoresis and Western blotting; 2-D gel-based phosphor protein and glycoprotein profiling.
-For these services we have instruments such as Ettan IPGphor, Ettan DaltSix, Typhoon Trio+ phosphor scanner, Investigator ProPic automatic spot picker.
-In addition, we have image analysis softwares such as GE’s DeCyder and Non-Linear Dynamics SameSpot Progenesis with Stats.
-Furthermore, the core provides protein enrichment and abundant protein depletion from biological fluids such as plasma, CSF, and urine using different techniques such as combinatory peptide (ligand) library, and assorted immunodepletion.
-We also provide liquid phase preparative IEF to fractionate protein or peptide mixture using an Agilent 3100 Offgel fractionator.
-Moreover, the core provides training on using Surface Plasmon Resonance (SPR) technology to study molecular interaction.
-We have Biacore 3000 for therapeutic drug discovery, antibody screening, and ligand fishing, and other applications including affinity measurements, binding kinetics, binding specificity, epitope mapping, and active concentration assay.
+The core also provides a variety of services related to Biomarker Discovery, such as protein abundance analysis using gel-based 2 -D Fluorescence Difference Gel Electrophoresis (2-D DIGE); protein separation using 1-D or regular 2-D gel electrophoresis and Western blotting; 2-D gel-based phosphoprotein and glycoprotein profiling; Luminex biomarker discovery.
+For these services, we have instruments such as Ettan IPGphor, Ettan DaltSix, Typhoon Trio+ phosphor scanner, Investigator ProPic automatic spot picker, and FlexMap3D.
+In addition, we have image analysis software, such as GE DeCyder and Non-Linear Dynamics SameSpot Progenesis with Stats.
+Furthermore, the core provides protein enrichment and abundant protein depletion from biological fluids such as plasma, CSF, and urine using different techniques such as combinatory peptide (ligand) library (ProteoMiner), and assorted immunodepletion.
+The core also provides liquid phase preparative IEF to fractionate protein or peptide mixture using an Agilent 3100 Offgel fractionator.